Hiking Program during Step 3 of Provincial Reopening

 Membership is 100% tax-deductible, is valid for everyone in a household, and is a wonderful way to support our mission: preserving a ribbon of wilderness, for everyone, forever.
 Join or Renew today >

-- If you are experiencing COVID-19 symptoms, stay home.
+- Stay home if you have symptoms: If you are experiencing COVID-19 symptoms, stay home.

-- Follow the guidelines for safe & responsible hiking
+- Follow the guidelines for safe & responsible hiking, including:

 - Personal Protective Equipment: